dialog-semiconductor/BLE_SDK6_examples/LPCCSE_Multirole/Readme.md

 1. Download Prox_reporter binaries with **different BD addresses and default device name "DLG-PROXR"** to 2 DA14531 devices (as explained [here](http://lpccs-docs.dialog-semiconductor.com/UM-B-083/getting_started/getting_started.html)).
 You can refer to this [document](http://lpccs-docs.dialog-semiconductor.com/um-b-138/introduction.html) to program the flash with the prox_reporter binaries.
 Press reset (SW1) on the motherboard and verify with an Android device that they have all started advertising

-Note: To configure you device with different BD addresses, follow [here](http://lpccs-docs.dialog-semiconductor.com/DA145xx_Advertising_Tutorial/setting_the_BD_address_and_device_name.html#setting-the-bd-address)
+Note: To configure your device with different BD addresses, follow [here](http://lpccs-docs.dialog-semiconductor.com/DA145xx_Advertising_Tutorial/setting_the_BD_address_and_device_name.html#setting-the-bd-address)

 2. Use the python script (in the Multirole project folder) to link the SDK path to the example.
 More information [here](http://lpccs-docs.dialog-semiconductor.com/Software_Example_Setup/index.html)

-3. Using Keil IDE, open the multirole project and compile.
+3. Using Keil IDE, open the multirole project and compile the project to build the indexes.
+You will see errors but ignore it for this step, error will go away after the compilation in step 7.

 4. To be able to overide the default functions of the SDK the __ EXCLUDE_ROM_APP_TASK __ should be defined in the C/C++ tab in the "options for target" in keil, like so,